 - Midterm Examination on October 18, 2017, from 7:20 pm to 10:00 pm.
-There will be a live Collaborate session running during the examination.
-This live session is optional and can be used by students who may like to interact with the instructor during the examination. - Final Project Presentations on December 06 and 13, 2017, from 7:30 pm to 10:30 pm.
+For DL1 Section, there will be a live session running on Blackboard Collaborate during the examination.
+This session is optional and can be used by students who may like to interact with the instructor during the examination. - Final Project Presentations on December 06 and 13, 2017, from 7:30 pm to 10:30 pm.
 It is compulsory for all students to participate in this session.
+For DL1 Section, there will be a live session running on Blackboard Collaborate during the examination.